rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ```

 **<font color="red">Please note:</font> Logging events may trigger InAppMessaging SDK to update current session data if there were changes in the app's user information (see [UserInfoProvider](#info-provider) section for details).**

+## <a name="logic"></a> SDK Logic

+### Client-side opt-out handling

+If user (with valid identifiers in [`UserInfoProvider`](#info-provider) class) opts out from a campaign, that information is saved in user cache locally on the device and the campaign won't be shown again for that user on the same device.
+The opt-out status is not shared between devices.
+The same applies for anonymous user.

+### Client-side max impressions handling

+Campaign impressions (displays) are counted locally for each user.
+Meaning that a campaign with maxImpression value of 3 will be displayed to each user (different identifiers in [`UserInfoProvider`](#info-provider) class) max 3 times.
+Campaign's max impression number can be modified in the dashboard/backend.
+Then the SDK, after next ping call, will compare new value with old max impression number and add the difference to the current impression counter.
+The max impression data is not shared between devices.
+The same applies for anonymous user.

 ## <a name="advanced"></a> Advanced Features